remidinishanth/system_design/rate_limiter.md

 * As `accurate` as possible.

 ### Storage
+* UserID/Client Identifer - need to build based on the request - can be combination of IP or login
 * UserID, Count, StartTime/StartMinute

 Rate-limiter responsibility is to decide whether the client request will be served or declined.
 Middleware